MaxGhenis/vote/_sources/2022/11/california.md

 * Had \$220 billion in total taxable income
 * Paid \$27 billion in state income tax, which was 30% of all state personal income income tax revenue

+Among earners in the \$2 million+ AGI bin, the share of income subject to the new tax would be (220 billion - 35,000 * 2 million) / 220 billion = 150 billion / 220 billion ~= 70%.

+Their net income would therefore falls by 1.75% * 70% * 0.05 = 0.06%.

+In this case, the substitution effect is about 14 times larger than the income effect, and overall the labor supply of residents would fall by 0.84% - 0.06% = 0.78%.
+This would be about \$210 million in lost revenue per year.

+But would about migration?

+##### Migration

+Higher top tax rates can affect migration in two ways: people can move out, and people can avoid moving in.
+One study appears to be well-situated to estimate the impact:

+[todo: finish]

 #### Spending analysis

+80% of the revenue would fund vehicle subsidies, between subsidies for the vehicles themselves and for charging them.
+These would be wasteful and sprawl-inducing.

+[Xing (2019)](https://www.nber.org/papers/w25771) finds that "70% of [clean vehicle tax credits] were obtained by households that would have bought an EV without the credits."
+As a result, they estimate that it costs about $800 for clean vehicle subsidies to avert a ton of carbon emissions.
+Even the young [direct air capture technology](https://www.wri.org/insights/direct-air-capture-resource-considerations-and-costs-carbon-removal) only costs about $250 to $600 per ton to remove a ton of emissions.

+Even Xing may be overestimating the benfits of clean vehicle subsidies, because they don't account for the impact on sprawl.
+For example, [Tanguay (2012)](https://journals.sagepub.com/doi/abs/10.1068/a44259?journalCode=epna) finds that higher gas prices increase the population living in the inner city and decrease low-density housing units.
+Cheaper travel, which also applies to charging station subsidies, encourage sprawl, which harms the environment through paving over nature, adding to construction materials, and increasing travel from other vehicles.
+Prop 30 exacerbates these issues by reserving some funds for charging stations specifically at single family homes.

+To a first approximation, my guess is that clean vehicle and charging subsidies have zero emissions impact when accounting for land use.

+California's track record reveals other problems with clean vehicle subsidies, namely that they create benefit cliffs that punish people for earning more money.
+Today, a California family that buys a clean vehicle and home charger [loses $9,500 in subsidies](https://twitter.com/MaxGhenis/status/1490065501640265730) once they earn $1 above 400% of the poverty line:
+* $2,500 from California's Clean Vehicle Rebate Project for the vehicle
+* $5,000 from California's Clean Vehicle Assistance Program for the vehicle
+* $2,000 from California's Clean Vehicle Assistance Program for the charger

+Existing programs create cliffs at other margins as well.
+These programs violate basic guiding principles of public policy, and Prop 30 would expand their brokenness.

+Regarding the remaining 20% of revenues, I'm admittedly not very familiar on wildfire prevention programs.
+I would guess that this is valuable today, though I'm skeptical that we should lock in even this for the next 20 years.
+Nevertheless, we can fund it from the general fund.

 #### Decision

+My quick-and-dirty analysis could under- or over-estimate the revenue impact.
+For example, it might be larger if high-income Californians have more income in capital gains, which can be timed or donated in ways to avoid incurring income more than wages, or if remote work makes people more mobile compared to the studies of Californians and Spaniards from years ago.
+It might be smaller if the spending programs lure people into California, or if they generate local spending multipliers that generate more revenue.

+Regardless, taxes shrink the economy, and spending more money on vehicles for the next twenty years is not a worthwhile reason to do it.
+Vote no.

 ### NO on Prop 31